-He also says he has a home he rents out in the new part of Fez, and on driving through Fez I think it looks beautiful, and would be a place I’d love to stay.
-The new medina is definitely lovely, even though it is very western in style.
+He also says he has a home he rents out in the new part of Fez, and on driving through Fez I think it looks beautiful and would be a place I’d love to stay.
+The New Medina is definitely lovely, even though it is very western in style.
 Something I’d consider if I returned.

-As we have no food and Explorason has barely eaten in two days, and are on the edge of the medina, we head back in to the Souk market.
+As we have no food and Explorason has barely eaten in two days, and are on the edge of the medina, we head back into the Souk market.
 After much hunting to try and find a place I thought would impress our colleague, I am amazed I find the same restaurant where we had lunch.
 Explorafriend had previously really liked it, so I was pleased for her, and we head back inside.

-It looks nearly closed, in fact the entire Souk looked nearly closed, so it seemed like a good idea to stop here.
-Unfortunately the experience was not so good, as Explorafriend ate but wasn’t hungry, and Explorason had been sick so he didn’t eat much either.
+It looks nearly closed, in fact, the entire Souk looked nearly closed, so it seemed like a good idea to stop here.
+Unfortunately, the experience was not so good, as Explorafriend ate but wasn’t hungry, and Explorason had been sick so he didn’t eat much either.
 I paid for us all and we left.

-I wanted to end my time in Fez with a good memory, so Explorason and I went out to a nearby hotel for a drink whist Explorafriend stayed back in her room at the Riad.
+I wanted to end my time in Fez with a good memory, so Explorason and I went out to a nearby hotel for a drink whilst Explorafriend stayed back in her room at the Riad.

 We tried two hotels, but being Ramadan there was limited alcohol and crazy prices and also no-where to sit outside and use wi-fi.
 So all dressed up and no-where to go, we headed back to the Riad for some Internet time and a lemonade.
 Not the way I would have liked to spend the last night in Morocco.

 We wake in the a.m. only to find ourselves locked in the Riad.
-There are no staff to be found and we knock and bang on the front door and yell out to no avail.
+There is no staff to be found and we knock and bang on the front door and yell out to no avail.
 After half an hour a sleepy guy comes from upstairs in a not so happy mood.
 Explorafriend has to take off with no breakfast to do her post, and the staff member adamantly denies we have been knocking for half an hour.
 I think he has smoked too much ‘whoopee weed’ last night (I’d gone upstairs two times in the previous evening to find him with his friend on the balcony ‘rolling’ some substances).

 Explorason still has a very upset stomach and I have to wash his underwear and shorts twice in the hope they’ll dry for the airport.
-Alas my first aid is back with the car in France, but as soon as we get back I can give him something.
+Alas, my first aid is back with the car in France, but as soon as we get back I can give him something.